- Who We Are

 The challenge before the placemaking movement now is how to bring coding innovations and changes to the 42,000 units of local government with zoning authority.
 To date, a limited number of cities have updated their codes, creating inequities between cities and towns with—and without—resources to update their zoning codes to create the foundation for diverse, vibrant places.

 CNU’s Project for Code Reform seeks to streamline the code reform process by providing local governments place-specific incremental coding changes that address the most problematic barriers first, build political will, and ultimately create more walkable, prosperous, and equitable places.
-And to do it in a way that meets planners, mayors, and planning commissioners where they are: politically, financially, and administratively.
-The Project's incremental approach allows jurisdictions to set their own pace for code changes, allowing them to prioritize their coding efforts, respond to the community’s vision and needs, and allows for greater community learning and understanding.
+We do this work in a way that meets planners, mayors, and planning commissioners where they are: politically, financially, and administratively.
+The Project's incremental approach enables jurisdictions to set their own pace for code changes, allowing them to prioritize their coding efforts, respond to the community’s vision and needs, and facilitate greater community learning and understanding.

 In partnership with the Michigan Economic Development Corporation and the Michigan Municipal League, as well as the AARP Livable Communities program and the Michigan Chapter of the American Planning Association, and with generous support from the Richard H. Driehaus Prize at the University of Notre Dame for Contributions to the Public Realm and the Michigan State Housing Development Authority, CNU is proud to have developed Enabling Better Places: Users’ Guide to Zoning Reform.
 The Guide responds to the common conditions found in towns and small cities, simplifying the challenge of changing zoning in order to empower better downtowns, main streets, and their adjacent neighborhoods.